 Most Valuable Player: Luke McInnis (Hingham, Mass) notched two points, including the game-winning goal on the powerplay with 1:50 remaining, to earn MVP honors.

 McInnis nets the game-winner on the power play late in the game.

-High-Scoring Affair: The 10 combined goals made the contest the highest-scoring CCM/USA Hockey All-American Prospects Game to date.
+High-Scoring Affair: The 10 combined goals were the most scored in a CCM/USA Hockey All-American Prospects Game before Team LeClair and Team Howe tied the mark a year later in Philadelphia.
 Team Roenick’s Luke Kunin (Chesterfield, Mo.) started the scoring barrage with the fastest goal in the game’s history just 10 seconds into the contest.